 Click on any section heading to switch between detailed directions and an outline, or the heading above to switch all sections.

-If you are doing the Short Walk (or want to take a short cut at the start of the Main Walk), go to §4.
+If you are doing the Alternative Walk (or want to take a short cut at the start of the Main Walk), go to §4.

 - Crowthorne Station to Ambarrow Court (2 km)